 It is explained in great depth here.
 It is useful to remember that the premise is based on the situation not being random; the game show host knows what is behind each door, and is perhaps trying to enhance the player's chances of winning (or, perhaps, manipulating the situation for dramatic effect).

-Card counting is not cheating.
+Card counting is neither cheating nor illegal.
 Cheating involves breaking the rules to give oneself an unfair advantage.
 Card counting involves skillful playing of the game.
-It is also not illegal.
-However, as private companies casinos can refuse service to card counters and exclude them from the premises.
+However, private companies' casinos can refuse service to card counters and exclude them from the premises.

 None of the real MIT card counters were beaten up by casino security, although some were detained temporarily.
 The scenes of the security director Cole assaulting card counters were done for dramatic purposes.
 While Las Vegas once did have a "leg breaking" phase, most famously immortalized in the Scorcese film Casino (1996), that was a long time in the past.
 Nowadays most casinos are billion dollar businesses which have much more to lose from a lawsuit by a card counter who had been beaten up than they have to gain by threatening them with bodily harm.
 Modern casinos simply document the card counters identity and ban him from further play.
 Indeed, Griffen Security, the company which eventually broke the MIT Card Counting Team, maintained a book of card counters which they shared among casinos, effectively banning known counters from wide segments of the gaming world.